 Awesome Nepal Treks has knitted the best itineraries for the Everest Three High Passes Trek.
 One can trek this trail either clockwise or anti-clockwise.
-Trekkers can opt for any kinds of itineraries.
+Trekkers can opt for any kind of itinerary.
 If you want to know more about the benefits of walking on the course in these two styles, contact the travel planners of Awesome Nepal Treks.

 Trek high and trek magnificently.
-Everest Three High Passes Trek is best and arduous trekking route of Nepal.
+Everest Three High Passes Trek is the best and most arduous trekking route in Nepal.
 It has everything.
 Mountain vistas, high altitude passes, glacial lakes, moraines, glaciers, etc. Moreover, it takes you to almost all the areas of the Khumbu region.

-The journey of Everest Three High Passes Trek starts similar to Everest Base Camp Trek.
-Refer our Everest Base Camp Trek package for the more detailed information.
+The journey of the Everest Three High Passes Trek starts similar to Everest Base Camp Trek.
+Refer to our Everest Base Camp Trek package for more detailed information.
 Until the acclimatization of Namche Bazaar, it follows a similar pattern.

 The final pass on the trail is Kongma La pass.
 This is tricky as well as daunting.
 Trekkers will have to walk cautiously as the trail is highly prone to sudden collapses.
 On the other side of the pass is the Chhukung Valley.
 It is also the gateway for Island Peak Climbing.
 Trekkers will then follow the same EBC route to get back to Lukla.

 Book the Everest Three High Passes Trek with us.
 Relish the mountains and challenge your own soul.
 It is undoubtedly the best examination of your wilderness adventure dream.

 Day 01:Arrive in Kathmandu and transfer to hotel

 Day 02:In Kathmandu with sightseeing tour at places of interest

 Day 03:Fly to Lukla 2,830 m & trek to Phakding 2,640 m – 04 hrs.